Leadership toward change

-Working toward our ten year ambition for a broader recognition system, Learning Creates Australia will play a significant role; bringing together people and organisations to work together in a new way.
+Learning Creates Australia plays a significant role; bringing together people and organisations to work together in a new way.

 We have researched and evidenced 7 policy directions to frame the reforms required to re-regulate senior secondary certification.
 The directions emerge from an unusual and perhaps unprecedented combination of circumstances in and around senior secondary schooling, amplified by the impact of the COVID pandemic, offering an opportunity to attain what has previously seemed impossible: a unified, standards-based senior secondary certification framework.

-Through a new consortium of diverse stakeholders, we will work to catalyse and build the conditions for re-regulation and reform, including the co-design of a new GamePlan for learning recognition, increased ground-up demand for change and trust in the transformation.
+Through a new consortium of diverse stakeholders, we will work to catalyse and build the conditions for re-regulation and reform, including co-contribition toward our policy approach and agenda, increased ground-up demand for change and trust in the transformation.
 This work will form the basis of the significant policy reform required.

 A SENIOR SECONDARY CERTIFICATION FRAMEWORK